 When she was born, she could do no wrong.
 I wrote her monthly love letters and waited eagerly to dismiss my students so I could nurse her in the on-site daycare.
 She consumed my thoughts and my heart.
 A year later, I stopped working full-time because I longed to spend my days with her.
 I had a calling to motherhood and was eager to pour myself into our relationship.
 I said goodbye to full-time work and the transition was as good as I expected

 Then she turned two.

 She still consumed my heart and I was (mostly) wildly in love but being her Mommy became reeeeeeaaaaaallllly hard.
 Life with my two-year old became one part boxing ring and one part steep mountain of sand.
 I was emotionally (and sometimes physically) in the boxing ring.
 When I took the high road (up the mountain of sand), I gained footing only to lose half the footing I gained.

 I want to raise an independent thinker, not a child who “behaves” simply because “I

 said so,” or for fear of consequence.
 I want to raise a good human, a critical thinker, a doubter, a question asker.
-Someone who understands her impact on the

 world and who is intrinsically motivated to do good and be good.
 But let’s be